Healthy Parks,

 When would the levy appear on the ballot?

-The levy is being considered for vote sometime in 2025.
-If approved in 2025, renovations would begin when funding arrives in mid-2026, through 2045.
+The levy is currently proposed for the November 2025 ballot.
+If approved, renovations would begin when funding arrives in mid-2026, and continue through 2045.

 Would you like to share feedback?